The power of cultural nuances: How to create authentic marketing campaigns for diverse communities

 As the Latino population in the U.S. continues to grow, brands and the agencies that serve them will need to reinvent themselves to communicate and connect with this group of people, and this will only be achieved by genuinely getting to know them.
 This reinvention is going to be critical for agencies to succeed with their marketing and storytelling efforts within these communities.
 Testing, insights, and empathy are the strategies of tomorrow that will define who wins — and loses.

-Topics: Leadership, Insights & Inspiration, Adobe MAX, Events, Creative Cloud, Advertising
+Topics: Customer Stories, Insights & Inspiration, Leadership, Adobe MAX, Events, Creative Cloud, Advertising, Community